hugomelendez/openshift-cicd-pipelines/docs/usage/README.md

       required: true
       value: hello-service

-Notice that this file is a template similar to the application template, all the objects in this template replace the ones that existe in the **template.yaml**, this is very useful to replace entire ConfigMaps for example.
+Notice that this file is a template similar to the application template, all the objects in this template replace the ones that exist in the **template.yaml**, this is very useful to replace entire ConfigMaps for example.

 #### Setting the Template Parameters